maeck70/iritop/README.md

 - Start without a `--node` argument will assume 'http://localhost:14265' as the node address for the web service calls.
 - Provide an address using `--node http://myirinode:14265` if you want to specify a specific address.
-- Use 'q' to exit from the tool.
+- Use 'Q' to exit from the tool.
+- Use 'B' to toggle into baseline mode (baseline mode zeroes all transactions and shows increment from baseline mode start).
+- Use 'O' to obscure addresses (Helpful if you desire to post a screenshot of the IRI node status).

 ## Arguments